learn-co-curriculum/phase-3-ruby-remote-data-practice-scraping/README.md

 methods like `.text` and `.attributes` to extract the content we want.

 As each website is designed differently, scraping tends to require customized code for each site you want to scrape.
-As sites update their sytles and designs, scrapers we've built may no longer work.
+As sites update their styles and designs, scrapers we've built may no longer work.

-However, being able to scrape websites gives us access to information that can be time consuming or otherwise very difficult to collect.
+However, being able to scrape websites gives us access to information that can be time-consuming or otherwise very difficult to collect.
 Taking a little time to update a scraper is typically much easier and faster than manually updating data.

-**Note**: One final note about scraping - the content we're getting by scraping is all technically publicaly available, as it all visible on public websites.
-Be careful, however, as some content may not be usable without permission.
+**Note**: One final note about scraping - the content we're getting by scraping is all technically publicly available, as it all visible on public websites.
+Be careful, however, as some content may not be used without permission or licensing.
 Images, for instance, often belong to someone and can have a license attached - something you would probably want to look into before scraping any image `src` attributes from a site!

 ## Resources